-Karen Stark (Executive Director) remembers Vietnam veterans coming home and being made to feel shame.
+Karen Stark (Executive Director) remembers Vietnam Veterans coming home and being made to feel shame.
 She remembers three of her graduating class didn’t come home at all.
-Determined that today’s combat troops wouldn’t be treated in the same manner, she and her husband, Ray began The Hugs Project.
-Her goal is to make sure each of America’s finest know they are loved and respected.
-Karen has a BA from Northeastern Oklahoma University and owned Executive Personnel in the 1980’s but her all time favorite job was driving taxis for a Japanese cab company taking Sailors and Marines where they were going on Yokosuka Navy base.
+Determined that today’s combat troops wouldn’t be treated in the same manner, she and her husband, Ray began The Hugs Project in May 2004.
+Her goal is to make sure each of America’s finest knows they are loved and respected.
+She received the Presidential Service Award from President George W. Bush in 2008.
+Karen has a BA from Northeastern Oklahoma University, She owned Executive Personnel in the 1980s but her all-time favorite job was driving taxis for a Japanese cab company.
+She took Sailors and Marines where they were going on Yokosuka Navy base.
+She loves making crafts and doing acrylic paintings to help fund the project.
+All her sales are donated back to the project.
 Her least favorite job is that of THP Webmaster. <grin>

-Sherri Woodham is a retired special education teacher, psychometrist, and business owner of Edmond ™s first Kumon Learning Center.
-Sherri and husband Charles (retired Army Lt.
+Sherri Woodham, (Treasurer) Sherri is a retired special education teacher, psychometrist, and business owner of Edmond's first Kumon Learning Center.
+Sherri and her husband Charles (retired Army Lt.
 Colonel) have two children and four grandchildren whose activities keep Sherri busy.
-She serves in several volunteer capacities at her church, Henderson Hills Baptist, including facilitator for the HHBC Military Support Ministry.
+She serves in several volunteer capacities at her church, Henderson Hills Baptist.
 Shortly after The Hugs Project was formed, Sherri visited to gain ideas for the HHBC Military Ministry.
-She was so impressed with the heart and dedication of Karen, Ray, and the other THP volunteers, that she began to help with packing, donation collections, the recycling program, and other areas, particularly coordinating the HHBC Military Support efforts with those of THP.
-Sherri received her bachelor ™s and master ™s degrees from the University of Central Oklahoma.
+She was so impressed with the heart and dedication of Karen, Ray, and the other THP volunteers, that she began to help with packing, donation collections, the recycling program, and other areas, including helping write grants to help fund our efforts.
+Sherri received her bachelor's and master's degrees from the University of Central Oklahoma.
 She is an avid OSU Cowboys and Thunder fan.

-Martha Duerkson has worked with The Hugs Project for 8 years.
-She brought little bears sewed by the OKC chapter of the American Sewing Guild to the office and started working packing boxes.
-Her family has always been very patriotic, thankful for and admired the military.
-Martha believes packing care packages for the troops is a great way to give back for those who are protecting our country.
+Martha Duerkson (Secretary) – has worked with The Hugs Project for more than 15 years.
+She brought little bears sewed by the OKC chapter of the American Sewing Guild to the Hugs office and started working packing boxes....she never left!
+Her family has always been very patriotic, thankful for, and admired the Military.
+Martha believes packing care packages for the Troops is a great way to give back to those who are protecting our country.
 She has a B.S. degree from Kansas State University.
 She has lived in Oklahoma for 36 years and is involved with several classic car clubs, ASG and Computer Club of OKC.